 Some banks will recommend their own notary or lawyer.
 Some estate agents will do the same.
 Do not use them.
 Their job is to protect the bank or the agent, not you.

-An independent Spanish property lawyer (abogado especialista en derecho inmobiliario) or gestor will check the property's legal status on the land registry, confirm there are no hidden debts or charges attached to it, verify planning permissions, review the purchase contract before you sign, and attend the notary signing on your behalf if needed.
+An independent Spanish property lawyer (abogado especialista en derecho inmobiliario) will check the property's legal status on the land registry, confirm there are no hidden debts or charges attached to it, verify planning permissions, review the purchase contract before you sign, and attend the notary signing on your behalf if needed.
+La Linea has local lawyers familiar with cross-border purchases from Gibraltar buyers specifically, which matters when income documentation and residency status introduce complexity into the application.

 Their fee is typically around 1% of the purchase price, sometimes a flat fee for simpler transactions.
-It is one of the best-spent costs in the whole process.
-La Linea has several local lawyers familiar with cross-border purchases from Gibraltar buyers specifically.
+It is one of the most worthwhile costs in the whole process.

 Frequently Asked Questions

-Can Gibraltar residents (non-Spanish) get a Spanish mortgage for La Linea?
+Can Gibraltar residents get a Spanish mortgage for La Linea property?

 Yes.
 Gibraltar residents are treated as non-residents for Spanish mortgage purposes, which means the 60 to 70% loan-to-value cap applies.
-Gibraltar income in pounds sterling is acceptable, but banks will typically require 3 to 6 months of payslips or equivalent proof of income.
-Having an existing relationship with a Spanish bank helps the application process.
+Gibraltar income in pounds sterling is acceptable to lenders, but banks will typically require 3 to 6 months of payslips or equivalent proof of income.
+Having an existing relationship with a Spanish bank, particularly Unicaja or Sabadell given their strong Andalusian presence, can help the application process move faster.

 How long does the Spanish mortgage process take?

-From initial application to mortgage offer typically takes 4 to 8 weeks, though it can take longer if document requests go back and forth.
-The full process from agreeing to buy a property to completing at a notary is typically 2 to 4 months.
-Factor this into any timelines you're working to.
+From initial application to formal mortgage offer typically takes 4 to 8 weeks, though it can take longer if document requests go back and forth.
+The full process from agreeing to buy a property to signing at the notary is typically 2 to 4 months.
+Build this into any timeline you are working to, particularly if your property search is connected to the July 2026 treaty date.

 Do I need to open a Spanish bank account?

 Yes.
-Spanish mortgage payments must come from a Spanish bank account, and most other purchase costs are also settled through one.
-Opening an account as a non-resident is straightforward with the main banks, though you'll need your passport and NIE number.
-Santander and BBVA both offer non-resident current accounts.
+Spanish mortgage payments must come from a Spanish bank account, and most purchase costs are also settled through one.
+Opening an account as a non-resident is straightforward with the main banks, though you will need your passport and NIE number before they can process the application.
+Santander, BBVA and CaixaBank all offer non-resident current accounts.

 What happens if I want to sell the property later?